cindxyc/cindxyc/README.md

 ### About me

 👩🏻‍💻 I am a passionate developer, I find joy in writing code and seeing my masterpeices <br/>
-⌛️ Seeking Summer 2024 Internships
+⌛️ Seeking 2025 SWE Internships
 🇨🇦 Based in Toronto, ON, Canada
 💻 Interested in Web Development and Software Engineering
 💬 Am always eager to learn and explore new technologies